Sigiriya Frescoes Sigiriya Sri Lanka

 So the women of Kasyapa's court were depicted like Apsaras, celestial nymphs showering flowers from above on the human beings below while Kasyapa the god-king lived in his magnificent Sky Palace on top of a cloud.

 The rich adornments, sophisticated clothing, lifelike appearance, vibrant use of color, and the true rendition of facial and anatomical characteristics support the view that the artist drew his inspiration from the ladies of King Kasyapa's court — his harem.
-The most telling validation of this view is that they all wear a delicate three-circled tattoo around their necks (see photo below).
+The most telling validation of this view is that they all wear a delicate three-circled tattoo around their necks (see photo).

 The Sigiriya Frescoes bear some resemblance to the Gupta style of painting in the Ajanta Caves in India.
 Given the close proximity of the two countries and the fact that at the time in the 5th century both shared the Buddhist faith there is little reason to doubt that the Sigiriya Frescoes were influenced by the paintings at Ajanta.
 The Sigiriya Frescoes, however, are judged to be far more vibrant, fluid, and lifelike than their counterparts in the Ajanta Caves.